chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 ## Homotopy

 To understand some of the motivation behind univalent foundations, it is helpful to have some previous knowledge from algebraic topology.
-The essential idea is that given some path in a space, we want consider the family of paths that are continuous deformations from each other.
+One essential idea is that given some path in a space, we want consider the family of paths that are continuous deformations from each other.